malakm2003/malakm2003/README.md

 ## Hi there 👋
 My name is Malak Abdelhamid and I am currently studying computer engineering as a senior at San Diego State University.

 Some of my interests include data science, machine learning, and AI.
-On the other hand, I am also interest in full stack engineering.
+On the other hand, I am also interested in full stack engineering.
 My favorite language to program in is Python!
 I am currently working on my senior design project with a group of other computer and electrical engineers.
 A fun fact about me is that I am Egyptian and I love to travel!

 <!--